grp2002/portofolio/Internship/Cyprus Post Route Optimization/StopTimesData.md

 ✅ **Reduced operational costs.**
 ✅ **Better-informed route adjustments.**

-By leveraging these insights and using **Python and NumPy for data analysis**, postal operations can significantly **improve efficiency, save fuel, and reduce collection time**. 🚀
+By leveraging these insights and using **Python and Jupyter Notebook for data analysis**, postal operations can significantly **improve efficiency, save fuel, and reduce collection time**. 🚀